-Polish state universities offer a limited number of tuition-free places on fulltime programmes, while offering an unlimited number of places of paid parttime programmes.
-This system results from the limited financial support flowing from the state (there were nearly 200 000 tuition-free places offered, while the total number of students entering higher education amounted to 470 000) and from the paragraph in the Polish Constitution outlining the right to a free education.
-Private institutions, devoid of state support, have limited opportunities of competing with state universities, especially in the sector of full-time programmes.
+Polish state universities offer a limited number of tuition-free places on full-time programmes, while offering an unlimited number of places of paid part-time programmes.
+This system results from the limited financial support flowing from the state (there were nearly 200 000 tuition-free places offered, while the total of students entering higher education amounted to 470 000) and from the paragraph in the Polish Constitution outlining the right to a free education.
+Private institutions, devoid of state supports, have limited opportunities of competing with state universities, especially in the sector of full-time programmes.
 With few exceptions, private universities are denied state and regional support yet, over the last decade, at least 30 out of 252 managed to develop their own infrastructure enabling them to compete with state institutions in offering top-class study conditions.
 When they were founded, private institutions didn't possess excessive financial resources and rented or leased their infrastructure, while accumulating resources from student tuition that could be utilised on infrastructure investments.
-Programme fees are rather low in comparison with world standards, with the highest fees amounting to no more than 1 600 EUR, whereas the socially acceptable level of tuition is no more than 800 EUR per year of study.
+Programme fees are rather low in comparison with world standards, with the highest fees amounting to no more than 1 600 EUR65, whereas the socially acceptable level of tuition is no more than 800 EUR per year of study.
 In most private institutions, tuition-based incomes are over 90% of total income, so the majority of investments come from student funds.
-Private institutions exhibit very effective financial management techniques, while state universities carry administrative costs that are much greater that at their private competitors.
+Private institutions exhibit very effective financial management techniques, while state universities carry administrative costs that are much greater that in their private competitors.
 When analysing comparable programmes, private universities have 20-30% lower operating costs, (assuming we do not consider the burden of research conducted by state institutions).

-The higher education system created by the 1990 Law focused on advanced internal academic independence, that is so pronounced in complex, multi-Faculty institutions (so-called "autonomic institutions") that have the right to award doctorates and habilitiations.
-The deciding voice in state universities belongs to the "professor corporation".
+The higher education system created in the 1990 Law focused on advanced internal academic independence, that is so pronounced in complex, multi-faculty institutions (so-called "autonomic institutions") that have the right to award doctorates and habilitiations66.
+The deciding voice in state universities belongs to the "professor corporation"67.
 It is the professors, with small participation from other university staff, which select the Rector and form most university bodies that decide not only about the university's development strategy but also about the division of available funds.
-A certain number of professors provide the competence for an institution to be granted the right to conduct a specific programme, while their number and scientific achievements enable the institution to award scientific titles: doctorates and habilitations.
-The autonomy is so advanced that professors even decide about the division of public funds intended for scientific research, in terms of dividing the resources between various institutions and awarding individual grants, as well as deciding the number of places of study that a university can make available on a particular programme.
-Politicians are left to outline the total sum made available in the state budget for scientific research and higher education.
-The state does not conduct any active policies aimed at developing scientific research and higher education.
-The state does not conduct any active policies have been left to the academic community.
-Yet, any professional group, even academics, will defend their interests and we can hardly imagine a situation where the group will act against its own best interest, even if their activities hurt national or social interest.
+A certain number of professors provide the competence for an institution to be granted the right to conduct a specific programme, while